 One way to discern sentiment is to look at price trends.
-I use a simple trend-following model to trade bitcoin myself.
-I also provide the bitcoin signals to some of my proprietary model licensees.
+I use a simple trend-following model now to trade bitcoin and provide these bitcoin signals to my proprietary model investors.

-With bitcoin’s usable price history going back only ten years, I wanted a model that had a history of working well in unrelated markets.
-Here are the results of the model I chose applied to daily data.
+With bitcoin’s usable price history going back only ten years, I chose a model that had a history of working well in unrelated markets.
+Here are the results of this model applied to daily data.

 |Bitcoin Upward Bound Long Entries (BUBLE)|

 Bitcoin is extremely volatile.
 Trading bitcoin is very high risk.
 Results are not a guarantee of future success and do not represent returns that any investor actually attained.
 Performance does not represent actual bitcoin performance.
 CAGR is the compound annual growth rate.
 Max drawdown is the worst cumulative trade-to-trade loss plus any unrealized loss on the next open position.
-Digital assets are highly volatile and have substantial risks.
+Data is from Bitstamp.
 Please see the Disclaimer at the end of this document for more information.

 Another way to trade bitcoin is through an established crypto exchange.
-There are eight set up to do business in the U.S.: Coinbase Pro, Kraken, Binance US, Bitstamp, Bittrex, Poloneix US, Bitflyer USA, and Gemini.
+There are eight set up to do business in the U.S.: Coinbase Pro, Kraken, Binance US, FTX US, Bitstamp, Bittrex, Poloneix US, Bitflyer USA, and Gemini.
 Coinbase Pro has the most liquidity, but its transaction costs for U.S. traders are high unless you trade very large positions.
-Coinbase has also had serious customer service issues in the past.
-Kraken is the next largest exchange and the one I have used the most.
-Kraken does not accept ACH transfers.
-Funding needs to take place using wire transfers.
-For traders who prefer to use lower-cost ACH transfers, Binance US is a popular choice.
+Coinbase has also had customer service issues in the past.

-Interactive Brokers announced they will offer crypto trading to their brokerage clients by the end of the summer.
-It will be interesting to see how much volume they have and what their trading costs will be.
+Interactive Brokers announced they will offer low-cost crypto trading to their brokerage clients by the end of the summer.
+Webull is another brokerage option for retail investors.

 Another way to trade bitcoin is with futures contracts.
 Since bitcoin is a 1256 asset, gains and losses will be 60% long-term and 40% short-term regardless of the holding period.
 You will also need to pay taxes on any unrealized gains at year-end.
 Futures are a regulated market that can provide more customer protection than the unregulated cash market.
 There is a U.S.-based mutual fund called the Bitcoin Strategy Profund (BTCFX) that holds bitcoin futures.

 Many want to own bitcoin through an ETF.
 There are nine bitcoin ETFs available in Europe and four in Canada.
-None have been approved in the U.S. yet, and it may not happen anytime soon.
+None have been approved in the U.S. so far.
 SEC Chairman Gensler has said the crypto sector could benefit from greater investor protections.
 He also urged Congress to give the SEC authority over all digital asset trading.

 For now, in the U.S. we have two publicly traded bitcoin investment trusts.
 The largest is Grayscale Bitcoin Trust (GBTC).
-It has a2% expense ratio and trades at premium or discount to NAV that has ranged from +35% to -21%.
-Right now, it is at a 15% discount.
+It has a 2% expense ratio and trades at a premium or discount to NAV that has ranged from +35% to -21%.

 The smaller Osprey Bitcoin Trust (OBTC) has a 0.40% expense ratio and sells at a 20% premium to NAV.
-(You can buy shares directly from Osprey at NAV if you are an accredited investor and have at least $25 k to invest.)
+You can buy shares directly from Osprey at NAV if you are an accredited investor and have at least $25 k to invest.
 Both these trusts could go to a big discount to NAV if a U.S.-based ETF is ever approved.
 ETFs are more desirable than investment trusts since ETFs always trade at or near their NAVs.
 They also often have more liquidity and lower expense ratios.
 ETFs holding bitcoin futures should be able to pass through the favorable 1256 tax treatment of futures.

 Bitcoin and Gold

-Some call bitcoin digital gold.
+Some refer to bitcoin as digital gold.
 There are some similarities.
 Both are scarce and fungible.
 Both have price movements determined more by speculative demand than by inherent economic value.

 But there are also some differences.
 Bitcoin is more portable, divisible, and accessible than gold.
 But gold has passed the test of time.
 It has been a store of value for thousands of years.
 Gold is also a physically tangible asset.
 Gold and collectibles maintain their value not only because of their scarcity but because of their beauty or of one’s pride in owning them.
 It is hard to make that case for bitcoin.